dheeraj270693/snippet/README.md

 # snippet
-It will have a good collection of codes
+Here, we have json file of animals for practice.